-Required

-topologyKey

-string

-This pod should be co-located (affinity) or not co-located (anti-affinity) with the pods matching the labelSelector in the specified namespaces, where co-located is defined as running on a node whose value of the label with key topologyKey matches that of any node on which any of the selected pods is running.
-Empty topologyKey is not allowed.

-true

 labelSelector

 object

 A label query over a set of resources, in this case pods.

 false

+namespaceSelector

+object

+A label query over the set of namespaces that the term applies to.
+The term is applied to the union of the namespaces selected by this field and the ones listed in the namespaces field. null selector and null or empty namespaces list means "this pod's namespace".
+An empty selector ({}) matches all namespaces.

+false

 namespaces

-namespaces specifies which namespaces the label Selector applies to (matches against); null or empty list means "this pod's name space"
+namespaces specifies a static list of namespace names that the term applies to.
+The term is applied to the union of the namespaces listed in this field and the ones selected by namespaceSelector. null or empty namespaces list and null namespaceSelector means "this pod's namespace".

 false

-Postgres Cluster. spec. backups. pgbackrest. repoHost. affinity. podAffinity. preferred During Scheduling Ignored During Execution [index]. podAffinity. preferred During Ignored During Execution [index]. preferred During Ignored During Execution [index]. preferred During Ignored
+Postgres Cluster. spec. backups. pgbackrest. repoHost. affinity. podAffinity. required During Scheduling Ignored During Execution [index]. label Selection and the property of the property

 A label query over a set of resources, in this case pods.

 Name

 Type

 Description

 Required

 matchExpressions

-[]object

 matchExpressions is a list of label selector requirements.
 The requirements are ANDed.

 false

-matchLabels

-map[string]string
+$\mathrm{matchLabels}$

+$\max[\text{string}]$ string

-$match Labels \ is \ a \ map \ of \ \{key, value\} \ pairs. \ A \ single \ \{key, value\} \ in \ the \ match Labels \ map \ is \ equivalent \ to \ an \ element \ of \ match Expressions, \ whose \ key \ field \ is "key", \ the \ operator \ is "In", \ and \ the \ values \ array \ contains \ only "value". \ The \ requirements \ are \ ANDed.$
+match Labels is a map of {key,value} pairs.
+A single {key,value} in the match Labels map is equivalent to an element of match Expressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.

 false

-Postgres Cluster. spec. backups. pgbackrest. repoHost. affinity. podAffinity. preferred During Scheduling Ignored During Execution [index]. podAffinity. preferred During Cheduling Ignored During Execution [index]. preferred During Cheduling Ignored During Ignored
+Postgres Cluster. spec. backups. pgbackrest. repoHost. affinity. podAffinity. required During Scheduling Ignored During Execution [index]. label Selection Parent

 A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.

 Name

 Type

 Description

 Required

 key

 string

 key is the label key that the selector applies to.

 true

 operator

 string